Daytona Tortugas: Chicago Cubs

 Prior to 1993, the Chicago Cubs were affiliated with the Winston Salem Warthogs, a Class A team that played in the Carolina League.
 At the end of the 1992 season, the Cubs decided to move their Class A affiliate to Florida.
 The Florida State League originally assigned the transplanted Cubs team to play at Baseball City Stadium in Davenport.
 However, Jordan Kobritz, the new owner and general manager of the minor league franchise, wanted the team to play in Daytona Beach instead.
 Negotiations to bring the Cubs to Daytona Beach went on for a couple of months and were completed just in time to start the new season.

 The Daytona Cubs opened their first season on the road, sweeping the Vero Beach Dodgers, two games to zero.
 The home opener was scheduled for April 12.
 Jackie Robinson Ballpark was sold out on opening night.
 Chelsea Clinton, President Clinton's daughter, was invited to Daytona to throw the opening pitch.
 The young Ms. Clinton could not attend due to a family medical emergency, and Daytona Beach Mayor Larry Kelly and FSL President Chuck Murphy threw the ceremonial opening pitches instead.
-The Cubs' public address announcer led fans in singing "Go, Cubs, Go", although with slightly altered lyrics (substituting "Daytona" for "Chicago").
+The Cubs' public address announcer led fans to sing "Go, Cubs, Go", although with slightly altered lyrics (substituting "Daytona" for "Chicago").
 The Daytona Cubs won their home opener 5–2 against the Sarasota White Sox, the Class A affiliate of the Chicago White Sox who left Daytona Beach five years earlier.

 Cincinnati Reds

 After the 2014 season, the Cubs ended their affiliation with Daytona, and signed a new contract with the Myrtle Beach Pelicans of the Carolina League.
 Daytona reached an agreement with the Cincinnati Reds following the 2014 season, and announced the team would be rebranded with a new name with a "local angle" in 2015.
-They chose the name "Tortugas".
+They chose the name "Tortugas", Spanish for "turtles".

 On June 3, 2015, Big Game Florida, LLC, headed by Andy Rayburn, sold the team to Tortugas Baseball Club, LLC, headed by Reese Smith III with partners Bob Fregolle and Rick French.
 Smith plans to keep the team in Daytona.

+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Tortugas were organized into the Low-A Southeast at the Low-A classification, though they remained affiliated with the Reds.
+In 2022, the Low-A Southeast became known as the Florida State League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.